Goatflakes/Bill-Of-Materials/Glossary.md

  A popular sandbox construction and exploration game produced by Mojang and originally authored by Markus "Notch" Persson @notch.

- Every static piece of geometry is a is a 1 meter cube, called a [block](#block).
+ Every static piece of geometry is a 1 meter cube, called a [block](#block).
  The player builds things by placing, collecting, processing and destroying these blocks.

- The player does this by crafting (items)[#items] and blocks made from resources gathered by breaking blocks.
+ The player does this by crafting [items](#item) and blocks made from resources gathered by breaking blocks.
 Items can also be found on enemies or even traded with villagers.

- Some geometry appears to be are smaller than the 1m cube, both visually and their [hit box](#hit-box), but still, nothing else can fit in the same cubic position, so in effect they fill up the entire 1m cube.
+ Some geometry appears to be are smaller than the 1m cube, both visually and in their [hit box](#hit-box), but still, nothing else can fit in the same cubic position, so in effect they fill up the entire 1m cube.

- Also present are a  variety of [entity](#entities) which may or may not be tied to a particular collection of 1x1x1m cubes.
+ Also present are a  variety of [entities](#entity) which may or may not be tied to a particular collection of 1x1x1m cubes.
 Still, even the free moving entities are almost invariably constructed of cuboids, including the player.